‘Grey’s Anatomy’ Speculation: Fans Think Jo Could Be Pregnant With Alex’s Baby, Reasons Why

 The Grey’s Anatomy fans have been playing close attention and have a new theory about Alex and Jo.
 This couple is not together on Grey’s Anatomy right now, and it looks like Alex could end up behind bars after he was seen going to meet with the DA and take a deal.
-Now Us Magazine is sharing how Grey’s Anatomy fans think that Jo could actually be pregnant with Alex’s baby.
+Now Us Weekly is sharing how Grey’s Anatomy fans think that Jo could actually be pregnant with Alex’s baby.
 That would make for a great twist on the show.

 'Grey's Anatomy' Fans Are Convinced Jo Is Pregnant With Alex's Baby: Find Out Why! – Us Weekly https://t.co/zPXUjQZJyO